 The Trust's performance management framework is aligned to the directorate management structure.
-The Finance and Investment Committee reviews the operational, productivity and financial performance and use of resources both at Trust and directorate level (see page XX).
-More details of the Trust's performance and some specific Trust projects aimed at increasing efficiency are included in the performance report (see page xx)
+The Finance and Investment Committee reviews the operational, productivity and financial performance and use of resources both at Trust and directorate level (see page 104).
+More details of the Trust's performance and some specific Trust projects aimed at increasing efficiency are included in the performance report (see page 17).

 The Trust's external auditors are required to consider Value for Money (under the revised Code of Audit Practice) and whether the Trust has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-They report the results of their work to the Audit Committee.
-The report from the external auditors can be found on page xx.
+The report from the external auditors can be found on page 131.

-6 Information governance
+6. Information governance